-There ain’t no party like the one that takes place in a diner at 2 am.
+There ain’t no party like the one that takes place in a diner at 2:00 am.
 In the mid-1990s, almost every table at a Garden State diner would be taken by partygoers who were fresh out of the club — and ready for some drunk munchies.
-And what they wanted were Disco Fries.
+Their menu item of choice?
+Why, it was Disco Fries, of course.
+If you want to talk Disco Fries, talk to the folks at the Summit Diner.
+The Summit is New Jersey’s oldest diner and dates back to 1929.

 Disco Fries– Noun.
 French fries covered in cheese and smothered in brown gravy.